Tom-Fynes/sql-101/Docs/sql_language_types.md

 ## Types of SQL Languages

+Each type of SQL sub-language plays a crucial role in managing and interacting with databases effectively, ensuring robust and secure data management practices.

 ### 1. Data Definition Language (DDL)
 - **Purpose**: Defines the structure of the database.
 - **Common Commands**: